Artificial selection of communities drives the emergence of structured interactions: Discussion

 \section{Discussion}

 This study is devoted to identifying key and general features of the evolutionary dynamics in species-rich communities under a scheme that is commonly used for artificial selection of collective functions.
 We showed that the interaction matrix evolves in response to selection for total abundance, and that it results generically in interspecific interactions becoming progressively less competitive.
-We interpret this as the evolution of facilitation, similar to what was observed in a two-species model \cite{doulcierEcoevolutionaryDynamicsNested2020}.
+We interpret this as the evolution of facilitation, similar to what was observed in a two-species model \citep{doulcierEcoevolutionaryDynamicsNested2020}.
 At the same time as the average strength of interspecific interactions decreases, they become more variable.
 Notably, the evolutionary process imprints a structure on the interaction matrix.
 The key to this structure is an isolated eigenvalue, which emerges as a 'collective mode' that positively impacts the abundances of all species.
-In the analytical description, this corresponds to an order-one perturbation of the interaction matrix, that otherwise retains its original, disordered nature.
-If we consider the Lotka-Volterra model as a limit case of the MacArthur equations, which describe not only species abundance, but also the resources they consume, the emergent facilitation term can be viewed as an effective global cross-feeding.
-This result is not specific to selection acting on total abundance, but seems to hold for any function of the abundances at equilibrium.
-Our finding resemble phenomena observed in other domains where interactions between degrees of freedom are adjusted dynamically to lead to a specific collective property, such as a lower ground state energy in spin-glasses and learning in neural networks \cite{penney1993coupled,saxe2019mathematical, schuesslerInterplayRandomnessStructure2021}.
-The ubiquity of low-rank perturbations raises the question of if and when selection can produce the emergence of more complex structures.
+In the analytical description, this corresponds to a \markasnew{rank-one} perturbation of the interaction matrix, that otherwise retains its original, disordered nature.

+The emergence of structure in the form of a low-rank perturbation is not specific to selection acting on total abundance, but is predicted to hold for any function of the abundances at equilibrium.
+This seems indeed to be a general feature of systems with a high number of degrees of freedom whose interactions are dynamically adjusted for achieving a specific collective goal, such as a lower ground state energy in spin-glasses and learning in neural networks \citep{penney1993coupled,saxe2019mathematical, schuesslerInterplayRandomnessStructure2021}.
+The ubiquity of this phenomenon raises the question if and when selection can produce the emergence of more complex structures, for instance the emergence of several distinct dominant eigenvalues.

+\markasnew{These findings have valuable implications for the formulation of models that incorporate further biological realism.
+In particular, they suggest that, from the point of view of community-level selection, relevant modifications of basic disordered models are those that produce low-rank terms in the interaction matrix.
+These terms may compete with selection acting at the collective level, and stir the evolutionary path of the community.}